Brad K wants to know what connection there may be between bunting.

 Bunting in the lullaby “Bye Baby Bunting” means “chubby one.”
 According to Brewer’s Dictionary of Phrase and Fable, “Baby bunting” was “a nursery nurse’s term of affection for a young baby.”

-7 Responses to “Bunting and Bunting”
+7 thoughts on “Bunting and Bunting”

 Maeve, there’s another lovely definition of bunting, which my American Heritage Talking Dictionary says is “a snug-fitting, hooded sleeping bag of heavy material for infants.”
 The dictionary tentatively traces its etymology to a Scots word for “plump, short”, which goes along with the lullaby meaning you give.